Rethinking Creativity Evaluation: A Critical Analysis of Existing Creativity Evaluations: Results and analysis

 \subsection{Quantitative results}

 We present the evaluation results of each metric across three creativity domains in~\mytable{table:all_metrics_results}.

-Overall, the results reveal a lack of consistency among the metrics from each domain's perspective.
-Similarly, individual metrics also fail to demonstrate consistent performance across all domains as discussed in detail below:
+The results reveal that the metrics lack consistency, both within individual domains and across domains.

-\textbf{Creativity Index (CI).} CI effectively captures the differences in \textsc{creative writing}; however, it yields comparable scores between unconventional and conventional solutions in \textsc{problem-solving}, as well as between accepted and rejected paper introductions in \textsc{scientific ideation}.
+\textbf{Creativity Index (CI).} CI effectively captures the differences in \textsc{Creative writing}; however, it yields comparable scores between unconventional and conventional solutions in \textsc{Problem-solving}, as well as between accepted and rejected paper introductions in \textsc{scientific ideation}.
 As discussed in~\mysec{unique_n_gram_analysis}, prior work often uses unique n-grams to evaluate novelty~\citep{crossley2016idea, merrill2024evaluating}.
-However, our results suggest that CI reflects primarily lexical diversity which is more relevant in the writing domain rather than originality of ideas, limiting its effectiveness in capturing conceptual creativity.
+However, our results suggest CI reflects primarily lexical diversity which is more relevant in the writing domain rather than originality of ideas, limiting its effectiveness in capturing conceptual creativity.
 Furthermore,~\mysec{ci_L} highlights additional factors, such as the choice of the n-gram range (L uniqueness), which can significantly influence the CI scores and ultimately undermine the reliability of reflecting the linguistic creativity itself.
+Together with its dependence on the reference corpus, this strong sensitivity limits CI’s generality across domains and evaluation setups.

-\textbf{Perplexity (PPL).} From the PPL results, we observe that in \textsc{creative writing} and \textsc{problem-solving}, LLM-generated plots and conventional solutions tend to exhibit higher PPL.
-In contrast, the rejected paper introductions from \textsc{Research ideation} show lower PPL.
-This misalignment suggests the inability of PPL to capture differences among creative and uncreative content.
+\textbf{Perplexity (PPL).} From the PPL results, we observe that in \textsc{Creative writing} and \textsc{Problem-solving}, LLM-generated plots and conventional solutions tend to exhibit higher PPL, whereas in \textsc{Research ideation}, rejected paper introductions show lower PPL.
+This inconsistency highlights the inability of PPL to reliably distinguish creative from uncreative content.

-Although some works suggest that PPL can serve as an indicator of surprise, diversity, or creativity~\citep{basu2021mirostat}, it is also commonly used as a standard for monitoring the quality of generated content—ensuring that outputs remain within a reasonable fluency range~\citep{guo2024curiousdeclinelinguisticdiversity}.
-However, PPL is heavily influenced by trade-offs between model confidence and fluency, which complicates its interpretation in practice.
-Based on our findings, we conclude that PPL is insufficient for reflecting creativity or conceptual novelty.